Bioconductor/BiocWorkshops2019/README.md

 ## For Workshop Authors

-To contribute a new workshop, open a [BiocWorkshops issue][] asking to be added as a collaborator.
+To contribute a new workshop, open a [BiocWorkshops issue][] starting with the `[Workshop]` keyword in the title of the issue.
+Provide a link to the repository in the issue message body.
+You may also include GitHub usernames of workshop collaborators.
+For a successful workshop build, adhere to the
+following:

 1. Package your workshop as an R package
 2. Include a standard vignette in the vignettes directory